10 Strategic Tips for Beginning Day Trading

 Find favorable entry points

 Look for scenarios where supply and demand are drastically out of balance and use these as entry points.
 The financial markets are like anything else in life: if supply is near exhaustion and there are still willing buyers, price is about to go higher.
 If there is excess supply and no willing buyers, price will go down.
-At Online Trading Academy, students are taught how to identify these potential turning points on a price chart by studying historical examples.
+At Trading Academy, we teach students how to identify these potential turning points on a price chart by studying historical examples.

 Set day trading price targets